This post may contain affiliate links. Please read ourย disclosure policy.

 11. In the meantime, slice the mushrooms.

-12. Heat the same pot used for the onion-pepper, once hot add a tablespoon of Extra Virgin Olive Oil, add the mushrooms.
+12. Heat the same pot used for the onion-pepper, once hot add a tbsp of Extra Virgin Olive Oil, add the mushrooms.
 DO NOT SEASON WITH SALT.
 Saute for about 10 minutes or until the liquid is released.

 13. At this time check on your pasta water, follow the instructions on the back of the box and cook the pasta until al dente.